What is an EHCP?

 Judicial Review

-How has Covid-19 impacted Special Educational Needs Provision?
+How did Covid-19 impact Special Educational Needs Provision?

-New regulations have been brought in due to the impact of Covid-19 and these can impact the provision of Special Educational Needs in different ways.
+New regulations were brought in due to the impact of Covid-19 and these impacted the provision of Special Educational Needs in different ways.

 From 1 May 2020 to 25 September 2020 there were special arrangements in place that meant that local authorities didn’t need to meet the requirements in Section F of EHC Plans as usual.
 CCGs also didn’t need to provide healthcare listed in Section G as usual during this time.
 This was because the government amended their duties so that they only needed to use “reasonable endeavours” to provide the support set out in EHCPs during this time.

-Information written for The Eden Dora Trust by Irwin Mitchell Solicitors
+Information kindly written for The Eden Dora Trust by Enable Law.

 Privacy Policy